xrarch/newsdk/README.md

 To initially build the Jackal compiler, type `./bootstrap.sh` to cause the "precompiled" C files to be built into the initial compiler at `./bin/jkl.exe`.
 The custom build system will also be built.

+Typing `./buildall.sh [desired multithread count]` will then do a "proper" build of all of the tools.

 Subsequent compilations of the tools can be performed as:

 ```